theodore2leusse/GPcustom/README.md

 This job was done by Théodore DE LEUSSE as part of his internship in the SciNeurotechLab supervised by Marco BONIZZATO.

-This file allow us to discover how to use the differents models and to do some comparaison between them.
-What's more, the `A` part shows the quadratic complexity of the method using the Schur complement inversion, compared to the cubic complexity of the commonly used cholesky inverson.

 # GPcustom

 A custom implementation of Gaussian Process models using different backends (GPytorch, NumPy).

+You will find in GPcustom\models:

 - `FixedGP` &  `FixedOnlineGP` use only Numpy.
 They help us to understand what exactly is done in libraries such as gpytorch.
 - `BOtorchModel` uses the botorch lib.
 I implemented the class but I didn't use it.
 But it can be usefull if you want to use some acquisition function from botorch in continuus space.
 - `GPytorchFixed` & `GPytorchModel` use gpytorch.
 This is the one I used the most, especially for simulation in ``GPBOsimulator``.

+You will find in notebooks:

+- GPcomparaison.ipynb : This file allow us to discover how to use the differents models and to do some comparaison between them.
+                        What's more, the `A` part shows the quadratic complexity of the method using the Schur complement inversion, compared to the cubic complexity of the commonly used cholesky inverson.

 ## Installation